Mary Shelley's Frankenstein (pinball)

 Mary Shelley's Frankenstein is a 1995 pinball machine released by Sega Pinball in January 1995.
 It is based on the film of the same name.

 When the player started the game they could choose between the film soundtrack, or "Frankenstein".

+Design

+The game was produced shortly after Sega has taken over Data East and uses much of Data East's technology, but uses a larger display.
+The operating menu includes a gore setting.
+Sonic the Hedgehog is shown in attract mode.

 Layout

 The game uses three full-size flippers, two of which are at the bottom in the normal position while the third is located farther up the table.
 Other features include two regular-size triangular slingshots at the bottom of the table, along with an 'alive' kickback ball save at the left outlane.
 There are no under-the-playfield tunnels, but the game features two scoops; the Geneva scoop (lower) and the Sarcophagus scoop (upper).

 Four pop-bumpers can be found on the left side of the table, near an 'Ice-cave'; a small hole which, when targeted, will give the player a random bonus as well as relighting the alive kickback (if, already, unlit).
 There is a ramp at the back of the table which feeds the left inlane.
 Next to that, there is the "North Pole" VUK (Vertical up Kicker) which kicks up into a ramp that feeds the right inlane.
 The toy in this game is a model of Frankenstein's monster which, during 'Creature Multiball', will throw a ball down onto the playfield.